 In 1912 Abdu’l-Baha, at an advanced age and physically frail, having lived a life of exile and imprisonment in Palestine for over 40 years at the hand of Persian and Ottoman governments, lead the way to warn and educate humanity about what must be done to ward the dangers that a few years later, sadly assaulted humanity in two World Wars and beyond.
 Chancellor Merkel said to the Harvard graduates; “Each of us must play our role.”
 Abdu’l-Baha, likewise admonished humanity in His Paris Talks saying;

 At the time of my graduation from Tehran University, in 1963 the young Baha’i community served as a beacon of progress, equality, knowledge, unity in diversity and hope with many luminous examples.
-Many of these luminous scholars, scientists, philanthropists, teachers, entrepreneurs, humanitarians, researchers, physicians, lawyers, social justice activists, etc. lead the greater community in the inalienable values of oneness of all humanity, independent investigation of truth, oneness of God, oneness of all religions, equality of women and men, world peace, respect and love of nature and world’s natural resources, harmony of religion and science, and that truthfulness is the foundation of all virtues.
+Many of these luminous scholars, scientists, philanthropists, teachers, entrepreneurs, humanitarians, researchers, physicians, lawyers, social justice activists, etc. lead the greater community in the inalienable values of the oneness of all humanity, independent investigation of truth, the oneness of God, oneness of all religions, equality of women and men, world peace, respect and love of nature and world’s natural resources, harmony of religion and science, and that truthfulness is the foundation of all virtues.
 Many of these noble souls were also arrested and executed at the hand of the ignorant and malicious Islamic Republic Regime of Iran making it very clear that we cannot take the force of good amongst us for granted.
 We must remember, as Chancellor Merkel said, “changes for the better is possible if we tackle them together.
 We must think global rather than national, outward looking rather than isolationist.”
 I can imagine how empowering it would be for the Baha’i students in Iran to hear the talk of Chancellor and witness the standing innovation of a multitude of the best of humanity she received for her very Baha’i like ideas!

 The Baha’i students in Iran and indeed the Baha’i community of Iran has persevered to love and treat even the powerful enemy, the ignorant Muslim clergy and the malicious and merciless judicial authorities with truthfulness, compassion, honesty, integrity, viewing the well being of their country from the eyes of all humanity, seeing all religions as one, because it is a matter of principle for them even though it is next to impossible to be safe and to enjoy their basic human rights such as education and work as they stay meek!!